What Helps for Vertigo

 If you

-- are under stress and not taking time to drink though out the day
+-are under stress and not taking time to drink throughout your day

 be sure to consciously keep hydrated.